pallavi2209/perceptron_classifier/README.md

 Example: python3 postag.py pos.model < pos.test > pos.test.out

 #### Named Entity Recognition ####
-The code contains two files: nelearn.py and netag.py nelearn.py.py takes in the training file and model file name (as output).
+The code contains two files: nelearn.py, netag.py, calcNerFscore nelearn.py.py takes in the training file and model file name (as output).
 There is an optional argument also, -h to give dev file as an input.
 The syntax to run the code is: python3 nelearn.py [TRAINING FILE] [MODEL FILE] [-h DEV FILE]
 Example: python3 nelearn.py ner.esp.train ner.model